This article provides all the details needed to plan for 2 weeks in Spain!

 For those who live on the other side of the world, it is larger than California and 25% smaller than Texas.

 You may be thinking, “Gosh!
 That is a lot of country right there,” but, do not worry, it doesn’t have to be overwhelming.
-Yes, you will need several trips to absorb the entire essence the space.
-However, a one or two weeks visit will give you an excellent idea of what the country is all about (and, maybe, make you an addict for all things Spain).
+Yes, you will need several trips to absorb the entire essence of the space.
+However, a one or two weeks visit will give you an excellent idea of what the country is all about (and, maybe, make you an addict to all things Spain).

-Spain Itinerary – Day by Day Details
+2 Weeks in Spain Itinerary – Details

 The time has come!
 Your feet have touched Spanish territory.